ConnorHoang/robot_localization_cpp/README.md

 ### Overview
 The goal of this project is to create a localization method for the neato robot, provided a map of the space that is accurate using only information from a lidar and odometry.

-To do this, we implemented a particle filter with a Markov chain assumption to effectively discretize a probability field and ultimately converge on the robots position.
+To do this, we implemented a particle filter in C++ using ROS2 middleware to effectively discretize a probability field and ultimately converge on the robots position.

 Our final
 ### Overall Code Structure